polodev/react-simple-starter-kit/README.md

 ```
 this npm command will prepare the production dist.
 Just deploy the dist folder thats it.
 This command also copied all static file

-### Important Things about static file in Development
-static folder should be copied to the dist folder.
-Easiest way to copy all static file from src folder to dist folder is "npm run compile".
-Then delete the bundle.js file from dist directory